Trap-Neuter-Return: Everything You Need to Know

 How do we control this massive number of stray cats?

-Many people believe euthanizing these cats will do the trick.
-This means ending the lives of millions and millions of our friendly felines.
-Although cat overpopulation produces some negative effects to the environment, there must be a better way of controlling the stray cat population in the United States.
+Many people believe euthanizing stray cats will do the trick.
+This means ending the lives of millions of felines.
+Although cat overpopulation produces some negative effects on the environment, there is a better way of controlling the stray cat population in the United States.

 Why should cats be returned to the same location once they are spayed or neutered?

-It’s important to return the cats to the same location they were trapped in otherwise something called the “vacuum effect” may occur.
-This is when an area is cleared of cats (ie: through relocation or euthanasia) which only opens up the area for more cats to come in and utilize the resources the former occupants were using.
+It’s important to return the cats to the same location they were trapped in otherwise the “vacuum effect” may occur.
+This is when an area is cleared of cats, opening up the area for more cats to come in and utilize the resources the former occupants were using.
 Ultimately, this creates a larger cat population than before.